-Bond’s dogged pursuit of SPECTRE overlord Ernst Stavro Blofeld (Telly Savalas) has him in an alliance with ‘Draco’ (Gabriele Ferzetti), a hearty, less-deranged crime syndicate boss whose deal for helping nail Blofeld is Bond marrying Draco’s handful of a daughter, the gorgeous but troubled ‘Tracy’ (Diana Rigg, no trouble, just gorgeous).
-Posing as a twitty genealogist, Bond finds Blofeld’s latest lair atop Switzerland’s dramatic Mt.Schilthorn (9,744 feet/2,970 metres), ensconced in the extraordinary ‘Piz Gloria’, with a dozen nubile beauties from different countries, and of course some brutish assistants and foot soldiers, led by the less-than-lovely ‘Frau Irma Bunt’ (Ilse Steppat).
-Will Bond be somehow talked into quick-like-bunnies cavorting with several of the resident babes?
+Bond’s dogged pursuit of SPECTRE overlord Ernst Stavro Blofeld (Telly Savalas) has him in an alliance with ‘Draco’ (Gabriele Ferzetti), a hearty, less-deranged crime syndicate boss whose deal for helping nail Blofeld is for Bond to marry Draco’s handful of a daughter, the gorgeous but troubled ‘Tracy’ (Diana Rigg, no trouble, just gorgeous).
+Posing as a twitty genealogist, Bond finds Blofeld’s latest lair atop Switzerland’s dramatic Mt.Schilthorn (9,744 feet/2,970 metres), ensconced in the extraordinary ‘Piz Gloria’, equipped with a dozen nubile beauties from different countries, and of course some brutish assistants and foot soldiers, led by the less-than-lovely ‘Frau Irma Bunt’ (Ilse Steppat).
+Will 007 be somehow talked into quick-like-bunnies cavorting with several of the resident babes?
 Will there be a big wipeout climax? (one can always hope) Will James Bond get… (gulp) ..married?
 ‘Ejector seat?
 You’re joking.’

 Directed by Peter Hunt, who’d done the superior editing on the Connery quintet, written by series pillar Richard Maibaum, with another propulsive score from John Barry, it was edited by John Glen.
 Other than the Swiss Alps, locations were Portugal and London.
 The script follows Ian Fleming’s 299-page 1963 novel, the 10th in the series, with more fidelity than the other “thanks for the title” adaptations, and goes at being more serious—a relative concept for a Bond lark—especially after the spectacular nonsense of You Only Live Twice.
-It’s long, at 142 minutes it was the longest in the caboodle until the Craig list began with Casino Royale.
+At 142 minutes it was the longest in the caboodle, until the Craig list began with Casino Royale.

-Taking over from Donald Pleasence (last seen in an erupting volcano in You Only Live Twice), Savalas’ Blofeld isn’t very intimidating (contrast this with Telly’s scary ‘Archer Maggot’ from The Dirty Dozen) but he does get to deliver a speech about his newest moneymaking opportunity: “TOTAL Infertility!
+Taking over from Donald Pleasence (last seen in the erupting volcano of You Only Live Twice), Savalas’ Blofeld isn’t very intimidating (contrast this with Telly’s scary ‘Archer Maggot’ from The Dirty Dozen) but he does get to deliver a speech about his newest moneymaking opportunity: “TOTAL Infertility!
 In plants and animals.
 Not just disease in a few herds, Mr. Bond.
 Or the loss of a single crop.
 But the destruction of a whole strain.
 Forever!
 Throughout an entire continent.
 If my demands are not met, I shall proceed with the systematic extinction of whole species of cereals and livestock all over the world!”

-My favorite line has Blofeld cooing to cute Angela Scoular, one of his hypnotized girl-bombs, regarding her particular phobia, “I’ve taught you to love chickens, to love their flesh, their voice.”
+My favorite line has Blofeld, cooing to cute Angela Scoular, one of his hypnotized girl-bombs, regarding her particular phobia, “I’ve taught you to love chickens, to love their flesh, their voice.”
 Gotta use that someday…

 The movie takes a good while to get going, but the action scenes pile on in the second half and are staged and cut for maximum impact.
 The stunt crews, editing and camera work in the ski chase (new to the series) and the bobsled pursuit are grade-A. The fisticuffs have some muscle behind them—Lazenby moves well and looks viably able to dish it out, and as usual the sound effects are on target.

-Though it made money–they all do—critical and fan response on release was qualified.
-It aged well, though, and now the current take on it often goes way overboard praising it as “one of the best in the series”.
+Though it made money—they all do—critical and fan response on release was qualified.
+It aged well, though, and now the current take on it often goes way overboard with praise as “one of the best in the series”.
 Yes, it is quite a bit better than most that followed, but it can’t touch the fun of Moore’s topper, The Spy Who Loved Me, and just isn’t in the same league as the first four Connery’s or the first four Craig’s.
 All in, A- for effort, solid B for results.
 Made for $7,000,000, it came in 12th place back in ’69, ultimately grossing $82,000,000.
 With Bernard Lee, Lois Maxwell, George Baker, Bernard Horsfall, Desmond Llewelyn, Yuri Borienko, Catherine Schell, Julie Ege.

 * Lazenby famously went from humble to arrogant and blew off his chance to continue with the character; his acting career promptly went into molasses-drive.
 He did manage a fine performance for Peter Bogdanovich in 1979s excellent Saint Jack, and comes off refreshingly honest about himself in interviews.
 Check his entry in the Internet Movie Data Base for a plethora of George quotes.
 Live and let die, Mr. Bond….